 The Easiest Way to Offer Equity to Your Global Team

-Velocity Global’s equity solution makes it easy to grant comprehensive equity packages to your distributed workforce.
+Our Global Equity Program makes it easy to grant comprehensive equity packages to your distributed workforce.
 We partner with leading tax advisory firms to help offer compliant, locally tailored equity awards worldwide.
 We handle everything from plan registration, payroll processing, annual reporting, and coordinating withholding rates so you can focus on building your global team.

 Get in touch with Velocity Global today to learn how to confidently and compliantly grant equity awards to foreign employees.